Cloud robotics: Applications

-Google's self-driving cars are cloud robots.
-The cars use the network to access Google's enormous database of maps and satellite and environment model (like Streetview) and combines it with streaming data from GPS, cameras, and 3D sensors to monitor its own position within centimetres, and with past and current traffic patterns to avoid collisions.
-Each car can learn something about environments, roads, or driving, or conditions, and it sends the information to the Google cloud, where it can be used to improve the performance of other cars.
+Google's self-driving cars are an example of cloud robots.
+The cars use the network to access Google's massive database of maps and satellite and environment model (like Streetview) and combines it with real-time data from GPS, cameras, and 3D sensors, such as LiDAR, to monitor its own position within centimetres, and with past and current traffic patterns to avoid collisions.
+Each car can learn something about environments, roads, driving, or conditions, and it sends the information to the Google cloud, where it can be used to improve the performance of other cars.